opengisch/QField-docs/documentation/get-started/storage.en.md

 !![](../assets/images/export-qfieldcloud-files-from-qfield-3-three-dots.png)

-5. Choose between the functions 'Send to...' or 'Export to folder...' based on your preference and follow the prompts accordingly."
+5. Choose between the actions 'Send to...' or 'Export to folder...' based on your preference and follow the prompts accordingly.

 !![](../assets/images/export-qfieldcloud-files-from-qfield-4-options-to-send.png)